Complete Guide to Halloween in Orlando

 Mickey's Not-So-Scary Halloween Party

 Here, you'll find the huge Boo to You parade featuring all your favourite characters (including the villains), as well as scarily-good food and drink.
 Plus, plenty of family photo opportunities throughout.
-This year's live show is the Hocus Pocus Villain Spelltacular.
-Inspired by the 1993 film, the mischievous Sanderson Sisters return beside amazing dancers, wild visual projections and otherworldly special effects that prove it's fun to be bad.
+While we’re still awaiting all the details, last year’s live show was the Hocus Pocus Villain Spelltacular, inspired by the 1993 film.

 And you don't want to miss the bewitching fireworks show with its enchanting explosions.